Stable and Unstable operations in Algebraic Cobordism: Algebraic Cobordism and other oriented cohomology theories

 Throughout the article $k$ will denote the base field of characteristic $0$. $\smk$ will denote the category of smooth quasi-projective varieties over $k$, and $\schk$ - the category of separated schemes of finite type over $k$.
 Let $\ri$ be the category of graded commutative rings.

-Following M.Levine-F.Morel (\cite[Definition 1.1.2]{LM}) and D.Quillen (\cite{Qu71}) we introduce the notion of the generalized oriented cohomology theory on $\smk$.
+Following D.Quillen (\cite{Qu71}), I.Panin-A.Smirnov (\cite[Definition 3.1.1]{PS}), and M.Levine-F.Morel (\cite[Definition 1.1.2]{LM}) we introduce the notion of an oriented cohomology theory on $\smk$.
 The only difference in comparison with \cite[Definition 1.1.2]{LM} is that we impose the localization axiom $(EXCI)$.
-All the "standard" theories, like $\Omega^*$, $\op{CH}^*$ and $K_0$ do satisfy this axiom, but not their $\aaa^1$-analogues $MGL^{*,*'}$, $\op{H}_{\cm}^{*,*'}$ and $K_*$.
-So, this axiom restricts our choice to {\it pure} parts of $\aaa^1$-theories: $A^{2*,*}$.
-And I should point out that this axiom (together with the axiom $(CONST)$ below) is crucial for everything what follows - the main idea of the article is based on it.
+All the "standard" theories, like $\Omega^*$, $\op{CH}^*$ and $K_0$ do satisfy this axiom, but not their {\it completed versions} $MGL^{*,*'}$, $\op{H}_{\cm}^{*,*'}$ and $K_*$.
+Thus, the new axiom $(EXCI)$ is rather restrictive.
+And the techniques that we develop in this article rely crucially on it.